notfeels/qemu_mouse_input/readme.md

 # qemu_mouse_input

+using qemu to send mouse input to guest

+## how to use
 1. create a spice server in vm
 2. add to configuration file
 ```
 <domain>